Pure MGA – The Life and Restoration of My 1959 MGA 1500 Roadster.

 June 2017 – Finished and first road trip!

 The restoration commenced when I took early retirement in 2009, but as with all projects, it stalled until january 2012 when progress on the right side structure was completed.
-I will be adding photos to this site, with commentary where useful and I welcome any comments, suggestions or simple words of encouragement.

 Please find the menus at the top of this page, the Restoration section containing it’s own menu with a sequential record of the various elements of the job.